danhon/danhon.github.io/README.md

 ### Short affiliation
-Dan Hon is principal and founder at Very Little Gravitas, a digital strategy consultancy and former Editorial Director at Code for America.
+Dan Hon is Principal and founder at Very Little Gravitas, a digital strategy consultancy, and former Editorial Director at Code for America.

 ___